 An American poet known for her unconventional use of form and syntax, Emily Dickinson (1830–1886) wrote nearly 2000 poems, most of which were published after her death.
 Claiming that she saw “New Englandly,” she rarely left her home in Amherst, Massachusetts.
 Author of several books about the life...

-Alan Turing Albert Einstein Alfred Hitchcock Architecture Art Biology Blog Charles Darwin Charlie Chaplin Economics Einstein Ernest Hemingway Film freud Immanuel Kant Interview James Joyce Jane Austen John Maynard Keynes Karl Marx Kurt Gödel Le Corbusier Leonardo da Vinci Literature Logic Ludwig Wittgenstein Mathematics Music Napoleon Bonaparte Paul Dirac Philosophy Physics Podcast Poetry Politics Psychiatry Psychology René Descartes Review shakespeare Sigmund Freud T.S.
+Alan Turing Albert Einstein Alfred Hitchcock Architecture Art Biology Blog Charles Darwin Charlie Chaplin Economics Einstein Ernest Hemingway Film freud Igor Stravinsky Interview James Joyce Jane Austen John Maynard Keynes Karl Marx Kurt Gödel Le Corbusier Leonardo da Vinci Literature Logic Ludwig Wittgenstein Mathematics Music Napoleon Bonaparte Paul Dirac Philosophy Physics Podcast Poetry Politics Psychiatry Psychology René Descartes Review shakespeare Sigmund Freud T.S.
 Eliot Video William Faulkner William Shakespeare